-Now if you haven’t been on a mini date before I will let you know the first few times are going to feel a little bit different.
+Now if you haven't been on a money date before I will let you know the first few times are going to feel a little bit different.

 How do you talk about money?
 How do you review things?
 But let's keep things simple.
 You establish the goals that you want to work towards and then you came up with a budget.

 Your money dates for the first few times are probably going to be more emphasis on that monthly budget.
 How are things going?
 Is the budget you created realistic?